arrowtype/spacing/README.md

 Pull Requests of further resources are welcome!

-## Paul Barnes said "There should be the international standard of spacing tests," and recommended this:
+## Paul Barnes said "There should be the international standard of spacing tests," and recommended (something close to) this:

-(Text wasn't directly given, so this is what I remember).
+His suggestion was actually even more brief (`nanoao nbnobo ncnoco` etc), but I've added extra control characters to help my eye judge spacing.
+Try different variations to see what works for you and for each project!

 ```
 nnonnoonoo nnannooaoo nnbnnooboo nncnnoocoo nndnnoodoo nnennooeoo nnfnnoofoo nngnnoogoo nnhnnoohoo nninnooioo nnjnnoojoo nnknnookoo nnlnnooloo nnmnnoomoo nnpnnoopoo nnqnnooqoo nnrnnooroo nnsnnoosoo nntnnootoo nnunnoouoo nnvnnoovoo nnwnnoowoo nnxnnooxoo nnynnooyoo nnznnoozoo